 Spend a single summer afternoon on the boardwalk in Atlantic City and you might soon understand the motives behind the once-unfathomable decision by U.S. Congress to outlaw alcoholic beverages in 1919.

 The Eighteenth Amendment to the United States Constitution a widespread ban on alcoholic beverages, or Prohibition seemed to do little to stop the American fascination with good drink.
+While always extremely relevant, Ethanol has never received the proper respect it deserves.

 Alcohol is a fundamental part of our identity as Americans: whether we like it or not.
 For decades, it has fueled our modern culture and for the past few years, our automobiles (in part).